Updated On

 What is the best way to get rid of fruit flies in your home?

 Learning how to get rid of fruit flies takes a little DIY skill.
-You’ll want to use an apple cider vinegar trap with a little dish soap to help prevent the flies from getting out.
+You’ll want to use an apple cider vinegar trap with a little dish soap to trap the flies and prevent them from proliferating.

 What causes a lot of fruit flies in the house?

-Sugary substances throughout the house cause fruit fly infestations.
-This can be from fermenting fruit, spilled juices, and many other sweet things that end up on your kitchen counter and recycling bins.
+Availability of sugary substances can cause fruit fly infestations.
+These sources can be fermenting fruit, spilled juices, and other sweet items that end up on your kitchen counter and recycling bins.

 How do I get rid of fruit flies in 30 minutes?

-The fastest way to get fruit flies out of sight would be with a chemical bug spray.
-This would temporarily kill
+The fastest way to get fruit flies out of sight is with a chemical bug spray.

 Editorial Contributors